tvquizphd/remark-autofix/README.md

 1. `use(remark2retext, unified().use(...).use(...)...)`
     - the repeated `use` calls marked by `...` must define a `retext` processor
-    - the `retext` processor must emit vfile messages with `expected` values
+    - the `retext` processor should emit vfile messages with `expected` values
 2. `use(autofix)`